justYves/EVOX/README.md

 | Grassland  | Fox     | Turtle |
 | Desert | Crocodile, Lion      | Giraffe, Elephant     |
 | Ice | Wolf| Penguin, Deer, Beaver    |

+Define the size of the landscape, the terrain type (flat/multilevel), then save.
+To play the world, select it and click play.

+####Gameplay

 ###Contributors
 - [Richard Michels](https://github.com/richardalexandermichels)